A Complete Guide to Buying a Car With a Rebuilt Title

 Make Sure That Your Auto Is Not a Lemon

 Besides asking questions and getting a second opinion, buyers must look out for other critical signs.
+It is no secret that the repairs are not always made properly.

-It is no secret that the repairs are often not made properly.
 Here is what you can do to check the maintenance quality yourself:

 • Double-check if the panels are perfectly aligned

-• Carefully examine the paint color
+• Carefully examine the paint colour

 • Check for fuel lines beneath the auto